studiosoftdev/bbplus/README.md

 y Added [outc].
 Prints the character of the variables value, not new line.

+y Added array structure... sorta.
+You can use the whole variable list as an array and index it with any variable.

 n Added [if X == Y].
 Executes code iff X == Y where Y is a number or variable.

 n Added [else].
 Executes if the if statement fails.